andymadden/rhpylib/README.md

 RHPyLib is a very basic module for connecting to the Robinhood Web API.
 This allows developers to progamatically make calls to Robinhood's services.

 ## Limitations
-Currently the library does not support creating limit orders and cannot pull a user's holdings.
+Currently the library does not support creating market orders and cannot pull a user's holdings.
 I would like to alleviate this in future versions.

 I would also like to add some sort of indexing/search feature in order to look for a stock without knowing its guid representation.